CS-433/ml-project-2-transcripted_cherry/README.md

 Then to assess the quality of the clustering, we use the `sklearn silhouette_score` function, which is a metric using the distance between and intra clusters.
 The best value is $1$ and the worst is $-1$.
 It is always decreasing(from our experiment) with the number of clusters but remains helpful to help choosing `N_clusters`.

+To represent the quality of the model, we show a double entry dataframe with how many points from each TF in each cluster, as well as a coefficient representing how well the most representative cluster of a TF indeed represent it well.